IgniteUI/igniteui-docfx/en/components/charts/types/treemap-chart.md

 ## Angular Treemap Percent based highlighting

-*   `HighlightedItemsSource`: Specifies the datasource to read highlighted values from.
+*   [`highlightedDataSource`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxtreemapcomponent.html#highlightedDataSource): Specifies the datasource to read highlighted values from.
 If null, then highlighted values are read from the ItemsSource property.
-*   `HighlightedValueMemberPath`: Specifies the name of the property in the datasource where the highlighted values are read.
+*   [`highlightedValueMemberPath`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxtreemapcomponent.html#highlightedValueMemberPath): Specifies the name of the property in the datasource where the highlighted values are read.
-*   `HighlightedValueOpacity`: Controls the opacity of the normal value behind the highlighted value.
+*   [`highlightedValueOpacity`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxtreemapcomponent.html#highlightedValueOpacity): Controls the opacity of the normal value behind the highlighted value.
-*   `HighlightedValuesDisplayMode`: Enables or disables highlighted values.
+*   [`highlightedValuesDisplayMode`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxtreemapcomponent.html#highlightedValuesDisplayMode): Enables or disables highlighted values.
     *   Auto: The treemap decides what mode to use.
     *   Overlay: The treemap displays highlighted values over top the normal value with a slight opacity applied to the normal value.
     *   Hidden: The treemap does not show highlighted values.